avkonst/automodel/README.md

   multiunzip: false                        # Default: false.
 Enable for UNNEST-based batch inserts

   # Diff-based conditional parameters (for conditional queries with $[...])
-  conditional_diff: false                  # Default: false.
+  conditions_type: false                   # Default: false.
 Use old/new struct comparison instead of Option<T>

   # Structured parameters - all params as single struct
-  structured_parameters: false             # Default: false.
-Group all parameters into one struct (ignored if conditional_diff is true)
+  parameters_type: false                   # Default: false.
+Group all parameters into one struct (ignored if conditions_type is true)
 ```

 ### Expected Result Types